forsyde/forsyde-io/docs/usage/index.markdown

 We shall not cover it in this tutorial, but enabling bridges to other MDE framework boils down to developing drivers and adapters that can be registered in the `ModelHandler`, which then takes care of it automatically in any code that is already using it.

+If you have a `fiodl` file on disk that was created with supporting libraries prior to 0.7+, be sure to register the migrator that comes with `libforsyde` so that all the tools consuming them are updated in a best-effort basis:

+    handler.registerSystemGraphMigrator(new TraitNamesFrom0_6To0_7())

 ## Programmatic creation, manipulation and querying